cherchyk/PowerPlatformCiCd/Readme.md

 - Pick a name for your private DevOps project.

   ![Development Streams](doc-media/DevOps-CreateProject.png 'Development Streams')
-- In the navigation on the left click on `Repo` icon and then pick `Files`
+- In the navigation on the left click on `Repo` icon and then pick `Files`.

   ![Navigation](doc-media/DevOps-RepoFiles.png '')
+- Click on `default Lab repository` link.

-- Note code highlighted in the next image.
+  Note highlighted code in the next image.
 You will need it in the next exercise

   ![New repo screen](doc-media/DevOps-RepoAdd.png '')